Sylvexia/personal_research/10-8 Personal Research.md

 				// RUN: FileCheck %s --check-prefix=CHECK_TEST_7i32_TO_29 < %t
 				```
 			- No such things in `onnx-mlir`, it does exist in `llvm/mlir` code base.
-		- Put them into the runnable `mlir` as we did
+		- Put them into the runnable `mlir` as we did in `polygeist` experiment
-	- Continue the works of universal library wrapper
+	- Continue the works of universal library wrapper.
 	- See how the quantize going in `tensorflow`.
 		- By seeing this we can be sure of the real implementation of type conversion and value mapping.
 	- See how the `@run_main_graph` for entry point of a model get implemented.